radiodan/radiodan.github.io/help/index.md

     git fetch origin
     git checkout -b minimal origin/minimal

-**Warning: ```provision all``` deletes a lot of programmes that Radiodan doesn't need, e.g the Desktop, Scratch etc. Don't use this command if you are using the Raspberry Pi installation for something else.**
+**Warning: ```provision all``` deletes a lot of programmes that Radiodan doesn't need, e.g games, Scratch etc. Don't use this command if you are using the Raspberry Pi installation for something else.**

     sudo ./provision all